ssddanbrown/rss/README.md

 The following features are built into the application:

-- Regular auto-fetching of RSS feeds.
+- Regular auto-fetching of RSS feeds (Every hour).
 - Custom feed names and colors.
 - Feed-based tags for categorization.
 - 3 different post layout modes (card, list, compact).